Luke Roe/A Physics-based Approach to Temperature Upsampling

 Next, what do we do about adjacency?
 Consider, for instance, Florida and Georgia in the above example.
 The high differential in CDD between the two states causes a steep gradient between them.
 While this is ok on a macro scale, on the country or zip level, this leads to highly inaccurate data.

-So we see simple linear gradient between state centroids causes distortions and bias in measurements, but can we devise a better approach?
+So we see that a simple linear gradient between state centroids causes distortions and bias in measurements, but can we devise a better approach?

 A naturally derived solution

-The way I intuited this is by pouring paint on a map of the United States in each state, wherein the paint color represents the cooling degree days of the state.
-The fluidity of the paint causes it to spread from the center of the state and eventually mix slightly with the neighboring states, creating that smooth gradient we mentioned earlier.
-However, if, before we pour, we alter the topology and texture (macro and micro features) of the map, by raising or lower it accordingly, then the paint will flow through it at different rates.
-It will still mix with the neighboring paints, but it will be in a way consistent with how actual temperature propagates.
+The way I intuited this is by imagining paint poured onto a map of the United States, one color per state, where the color represents that state's cooling degree days.
+The paint's fluidity lets it spread from each state's center and mix slightly with its neighbors, producing the smooth gradient we mentioned earlier.
+But if we alter the topography and texture of the map before pouring - raising or lowering it according to real physical features - the paint flows at different rates in different places, mixing in a way that's consistent with how temperature actually propagates.

 In practice

 We can take a very similar approach ourselves.
-By building a field of influence vectors, we can change how that initial state-level CDD value gets propagated down to smaller regions. we start with all the vectors at the same length, which represents that perfectly smooth map.
+By building a field of influence vectors, we can change how that initial state-level CDD value gets propagated down to smaller regions.
+We start with all the vectors at the same length, which represents that perfectly smooth map.
 Then we adjust the length of each vector by stacking different physically representative layers, like the altitude, the distance to the nearest water, the brush or tree cover, and many other features.
-This effects the magnitude of the vectors, and which determines how the paint (CDDs) flows over it.
+This affects the magnitude of each vector, which in turn determines how the CDD signal propagates across the map.

 CDD VECTOR LAYERS